Thank you for your support!

 - Wide-Angle: True to its name, a wide-angle lens offers a wide field of view to capture the whole scene in front of you.
 It has less distortion than fisheye and ultra-wide lenses.

 - Prime: A prime lens has a fixed focal length, which means it has fewer aspherical elements than lenses with longer focal ranges.
 In effect, it has fewer moving parts, making it the perfect lens for DSLR users who need extra help in image sharpness.
+It is also the ideal lens for recording sharp and detailed footages.
+It can be used to film indoor or outdoor activities like sports and gun shooting.

 - Standard Zoom: A standard zoom is a versatile DSLR lens because it lets you stay in a single location while zooming in at subjects at certain distances.
 This is also ideal if you can’t bring several types of lenses at once.